 The reason why Jet Skis seem faster is because you don’t have a roll cage or helmet on when you ride.
 So everything you pass seems to be flying at you.
-Combine with the great power to weight ratio of the spark, the take off power is crazy fast.
+Combine with the great power to weight ratio of the Seadoo Spark, the take off power is crazy fast.

-If you never rode a Spark before or even rented watercraft before then the spark will feel very fast to you.
-I’ve had customers who bought Sparks and don’t get past 30MPH because to them it’s too fast.
+If you never rode a Sea Doo Spark before or even rented watercraft before then the Spark will feel very fast to you.
+I’ve had customers who bought Seadoo Sparks and don’t get past 30MPH because to them it’s too fast.

 Usually, the people who claim the Spark is slow are dealerships that don’t carry Seadoo and are trying to get you to buy its nearest competitor.
 Or guys who race jet skis and have the jet skis with all the mods on it.